They say…

 Sadly the most unmissable I found in Bury weren’t included in the list I was sent, so I’ll recommend them now.
 The Old Cannon brewpub in Cannon Street has some fine own-brewed ales, locally craft-brewed lager, good food and a tasteful choice of British and imported bottled beers in a clean and modern but relaxing ambience.
 The essential Greene King is the Rose and Crown, on the corner of Whiting Street and Westgate Street, a genuine retro local that serves GK and guest ales, including hard to find XX Mild, in flawless condition.
 I also took the chance to visit Greene King’s brewery: more here.

-For those who prefer a slightly faster mode of travel, Bury and several of the lie along National Cycle Network route 51, and there’s even a chance to win Millets vouchers before 23 August.
+For those who prefer a slightly faster mode of travel, Bury and several of the villages lie along National Cycle Network route 51, and there’s even a chance to win Millets vouchers before 23 August.

 Leave a Reply